 The goal of these interdisciplinary projects is to understand and characterize the opportunities for the adoption of safer chemicals and materials within the partner organizations.
 While many of the solutions that our students describe will take many more years of research to develop, others may be built on existing solutions in other sectors.
-The resulting opportunity map creates a great opportunity for the partner organization as well as UC Berkeley research to continue the research after the end of the initial semester-long project.
-In fact, many of the projects started in the Greener Solutions program have grown into larger initiatives at Berkeley or within our partner organizations.
+The resulting “opportunity map” creates a guide for the partner organization and UC Berkeley researchers to continue the problem-solving after the end of the initial semester-long project.
+Many of the projects started in the Greener Solutions program have grown into larger initiatives at Berkeley or within our partner organizations.

 Our projects have included: